 Addiction can affect anyone.
 So, if you or someone you know is using opiates for any reason, it’s important to know more about the signs that might indicate that there’s a problem.

 A second chance at life is just a phone call away.
 Representatives are available right now to take your call.
 We look forward to hearing from you.(636) 707-2097

 Some Signs and Symptoms of Opiate Addiction

 There are many different drugs under the opioid and opiate category.
 Some of the common ones include fentanyl, codeine, morphine, methadone, Percocet, and hydrocodone.
-Heroin is one of the most commonly abused illicit opiates.
+Heroin is one of the most commonly misused illicit opiates.

 Whether a person is addicted to an illegal or a prescription drug, the drug will affect his or her life in various ways.
 Sometimes, people who are suffering from opiate addiction may become distant from family members and friends in order to hide their addiction.

 In many cases, people may spend more time with other users or with people who can make drugs easily accessible to them.
 Some people may visit doctor after doctor in order to get new prescriptions for opiates.